 If you struggle with your dog reacting too often out on walks or find each venture outside too stressful, you are being reactive vs proactive with your training.
-Please review our post on Prevention and Management to understand how important this is when we are working through a treatment plan for our fearful/reactive dogs.
 We must understand how to set our dog up for success and become proactive in our training!
 This not only allows your dog to progress through the program faster, but also makes it much more enjoyable for yourself and your dog!

 Go to the Right Environment

 As we discussed, you need to go to a space that sets your dog up for success.
 This may be in open on-leash parks, green spaces or just wide roads in our community.
 It may also be certain times of the day.
 Mid-day we are less likely to see as many dogs, and we should avoid pick up and drop off times for schools as there are likely to be a lot of kids out and the environment will be busier which will make it more challenging for your dog.